jetzerb/nix-nice/README.md

   image builds faster and is much smaller than the corresponding Ubuntu-based image.
 However, Alpine is based on the [musl](https://www.musl-libc.org/) c library, rather than [glibc](https://www.gnu.org/software/libc/).
-  Electron (the framework upon which Atom, VS Code, SQL Ops Studio, and other cool toys are built) [doesn't work with musl](https://github.com/electron/electron/issues/9662).
+  Electron (the framework upon which Atom, VS Code, SQL Data Studio, and other cool toys are built) [doesn't work with musl](https://github.com/electron/electron/issues/9662).
   I switched to Ubuntu.
 It also has more packages that I'm